EnzoPicarel/postgres-ordering-engine/README.md

 The project is built to handle **complex business rules**, such as verifying delivery zones via spatial queries, enforcing strict menu composition constraints (Formulas), and managing atomic transactions for orders and loyalty points.

-*Built as a Semester 7 System Engineering project at ENSEIRB-MATMECA.*
+*Built as a Semester 7 project at ENSEIRB-MATMECA.*

 ### 🛠 Built With
 * **Backend:** PHP 8.1 (PDO)